Supercolony-net/openbrush-contracts/README.md

 ------- Release 0.2.0

 - [x] Remove the boilerplate to make the internal implementation external.
-- - [x] Implement `brush::contract` macro to consume all brush's stuff before ink!.
+- - [x] Implement `openbrush::contract` macro to consume all openbrush's stuff before ink!.
-- - [x] Implement `brush::trait_definition` which stores definition of trait and allow to use it in `brush::contract` macro.
+- - [x] Implement `openbrush::trait_definition` which stores definition of trait and allow to use it in `openbrush::contract` macro.
 - - [x] Implement `impl_trait!` macro which reuse internal implementation in external impl section.
 - [x] Refactor examples and tests with new macros.
 - [x] Decide how to handle errors and implement it in library (Decided to use `panic!` and `assert!`).